 For all these reasons and more, every studio should have at least one, if not several SM57’s.

 Next up, another Shure mic…

 2. Shure SM58

-There’s no mic more popular than the Shure SM58.
+There’s none more popular than the Shure SM58.

 And it works just as well in the studio.
 The question is…

 “Why is THIS mic better suited for vocals than the SM57?”

 There’s lots of conflicting theories out there about the differences (or lack thereof) between these mics.
 Most folks site their own personal experience, but that’s hardly definitive.